LeoAlexandrov/Spherical/doc/AleSphericalGrid.md

 ![Sphere triangle tile](http://www.aleprojects.com/upload/images/sphere-triangle.png)

 64-bit integer can address a sphere tile of up to 30 level.
-Such key can be assigned to sphere objects and it will allow to retrieve them from a database or hash-table very quickly.
+Such key can be assigned to sphere objects and will allow to retrieve them from a database or hash-table very quickly.

 Example